EliotTaylor1/lol-stats/readme.md

 # LoL Stats
-LoL Stats is a full stack app which uses the Riot Games API to get stats for a League of Legends player.
+LoL Stats is a dockerised backend app which uses the Riot Games API to serve and store stats for a League of Legends player.
-Backend: Node.js, Express, Prisma, PostgreSQL
+Stack: Node.js, Express, Morgan, Prisma, PostgreSQL
-Frontend (WIP): React

 ---